karubits/karubits.gitpages.io/_posts/2022-12-27-proxmox-cloud-init-templates.md

    ```

 > Its generally not good practice to install packages on your hypervisors unless absolutely necessary.
-Downloads, checksum checking, and installing extra packages can be done on a seperate PC and the final disk image uplaoded to the hypervisor using SCP.
+Downloads, checksum checking, and installing extra packages can be done on a separate PC and the final disk image can then be transferred to the hypervisor using SCP.
 {: .prompt-warning }

 - On proxmox start by settings variables to make the steps more generic and repeatable.